austinhuang0131/austinhuang0131.github.io/README.md

 ~~After expiry, I'll use a .tk domain.~~ I'll probably renew it.

 ## I'm buying you a coffee/tea/drink/whatever.
+PayPal donate button is for PayPal balance only.
+If you're using a card, use the first button.

 <form action="/" method="POST">
 <script
   src="https://checkout.stripe.com/checkout.js" class="stripe-button"